QUS Pty Ltd ABN 92 122 665 310 (AFS Licence Number: 321877) acts as agent of the Insurer under a binding authority issued by the Insurer.

 All new Broker and new Authorised Representative of current Broker applications are assessed and either approved or rejected by the CEO.
 When considering applications the CEO will take into consideration:

 - Membership of cluster groups

 - Experience of the broker / Authorised Representative

 - Reputation of the broker / Authorised Representative

 - Location of the broker / Authorised Representative

 - Potential conflict with current broker / Authorised Representative panel

 - Potential portfolio size of applicant broker

-The General Manager may delay the approval process to allow the board of QUS to be consulted on an individual application.
+The CEO may delay the approval process to allow the board of QUS to be consulted on an individual application.